ON THE OLD TESTAMENT

 Nineveh to forget their encounter with God.
 Why didn’t Nineveh forget

 its former sins instead?
-Man is predispose to being sinners far more than
+Man is far more predisposed to sin than

 they are to walking in the grace of God.